-Dogs of all ages love to chew on things, whether you have a teething puppy or just a dog that likes to get his gnashes around something, then a great way to keep them happy is with a dog chew.
-It’s can also be a great way to instil some dental hygiene too.
+Dogs of all ages love to chew on things; whether you have a teething puppy or just a dog that likes to get his gnashes around something, a great way to keep them happy is with a dog chew.
+ItItan also be a great way to instil some dental hygiene too.

-Nowadays dog chews come in various guises, from rubber toys like the Kong, to pig’s ears, but there are some that you can make yourself, so you can monitor exactly what your dog is chewing and give them a healthier alternative too.
+Nowadays, dog chews come in various guises, from rubber toys like the Kong o pig’s ears, but there are some that you can make yourself, so you can monitor exactly what your dog is chewing and give them a healthier alternative too.

 Sweet Potato Chews

-These healthy homemade dog treats are sweet and nutritious packed with Vitamin E, Vitamin B6, Potassium and Iron.
+These healthy homemade dog treats are sweet, nutritious, and packed with Vitamin E, Vi, Potassium, and Iron.

-Simply cut a sweet potato lengthways into 1cm thick slices, laying them flat onto a lined baking sheet.
+Cut a sweet potato lengthways into 1cm thick slices, laying them flat onto a lined baking sheet.
 Bake them in the oven for 3 hours at 120°C, turning them halfway through cooking.
-Allow them to cool completely on a wire rack and store in the fridge for up to three weeks or freeze for up to four months.
+Allow them to cool completely on a wire rack and store them in the fridge for up to three weeks or freeze them r up to four months.

 Chicken Jerky Chews